Back to Electronics

 After extensively testing dozens of privacy-focused smart home devices, I've discovered that the best systems combine three essential elements: physical privacy controls, visual transparency, and local data processing.
 Here's how to build a smart home that respects your privacy without sacrificing functionality.

-The Night Sarah Discovered Her Smart Camera Was Watching
+The Night Rachel Discovered Her Smart Camera Was Watching

 The transformation?
 "I sleep soundly knowing my family's private moments stay private.
 The physical shutter on my Arlo camera gives me peace of mind no software setting ever could.
 When the shutter is closed, there's literally no way for anyone to see inside my home."